Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Summary and Discussion

 \section{Summary and Discussion}

 We have analysed the formation of stars and star clusters that have been enriched by stellar feedback in high-resolution hydrodynamical dwarf galaxy simulations.
 We used two low-mass disk galaxy models at an initial metallicity of $Z=0.00021=0.016$ \zdot, one with a compact gas disk and one with a more extended initial gas distribution.
-Star formation is modelled using a Jeans-mass dependent threshold without any additional efficiency parameters and the galaxies were shown to follow the traditional enrivonmental dependence between gas mass surface density and the SFR surface density observed in spiral and dwarf galaxies.
-The simulations sample the full IMF down to 0.08 \mdot{} and ensure mass conservation locally in regions of 1 pc in radius.
+Star formation is modelled using a Jeans-mass dependent threshold without any additional efficiency parameters and the simulated galaxies were shown to agree with the observed relations between gas mass surface density and the SFR surface density in spiral and dwarf galaxies.
+The simulations sample the full stellar IMF down to 0.08 \mdot{} and ensure mass conservation locally in regions of \mbox{1 pc} in radius.
 As a result, massive stars form and live most of their lives in bound clusters.
-The maximum initial masses in individual bound star clusters were also shown to follow the observed trend between the largest stellar mass and the star cluster mass.
+The maximum initial masses in individual bound star clusters were also shown to follow a trend between the largest stellar mass and the star cluster mass that differs from the relation obtained from pure stochastic sampling.

-We analysed the photometric properties of the star clusters obtained via radiative transfer post-processing of the compact dwarf galaxy after 500 Myr of star formation.
-The photometric detection pipeline, motivated by HST star cluster surveys, is able to detect most of the young star clusters in the galaxy at a distance of 3 Mpc.
+We analysed the photometric properties of the star clusters obtained via radiative transfer post-processing of the compact dwarf galaxy after \mbox{500 Myr} of star formation.
+Clusters were detected using a photometric detection pipeline, motivated by \textit{HST} star cluster surveys.
+In the best case scenario where the image data is only degraded by stochastic noise and the instrument PSF, the pipeline is able to detect most of the young star clusters in the galaxy at a distance of \mbox{3 Mpc}.
 On the other hand, the population of low-mass, evolved star clusters is not completely recovered in the synthetic observations and the resulting total bound cluster mass is underestimated by $\sim1/3$.
 The cluster $M/L_\mathrm{V}$ evolves with the cluster age both due to stellar evolution but also via dynamical evolution of the clusters.
 Lower-mass stars escape due to the tidal field of the dwarf galaxy, following the mass-loss rates of star clusters in local galaxies.
 As a result, the $M/L_\mathrm{V}$ values at a given age are lower for lower mass clusters compared to higher mass clusters.
 The dynamical mass-loss of the clusters may be somewhat underestimated due to the softened gravitational interactions, compared to models that resolve the strong two-body interactions.
 The limited dynamical range will be addressed in future applications.